 I am the Board’s Medical Illustrator and have been with the Education Centre since 1995.
 My role includes Graphic Design (production of posters, leaflets, forms, presentations, etc.) and Audio-Visual support within the Education Centre.

-I am also a part-time Conflict Management Instructor for the Board.
+I am also a part-time Aggression & Violence Reduction Instructor for the Board.

 Outside of work my interests are quite wide and varied.
 I’m a keen photographer, favouring landscapes over other subjects and am a lifelong fan of Queen of the South FC.

-What I really like about my role is I get to meet and support interesting new people every day, whilst working within a great team, each day here at the Centre is different, challenging and fun.
+What I really like about my role is I get to meet and support interesting new people, whilst working within a great team.
+Each day here at the Centre is different, challenging and best of all – fun.

-Away from work I enjoy time with family/pets/TFW team including nephews, nieces, chickens, working dogs, horse, pigs and Penny our very spoilt Jack Russell.
-I have a healthy obsession for crafting things pre-loved and delight in everything Dolly Parton “You’ll never do a whole lot unless you’re brave enough to try”.
+Away from work I love spending time with our very spoilt dog Penny (who thinks she is a cat) and our rare pigs Treacle and Coco.
+I have a healthy obsession for all things pre-loved and delight in everything Dolly Parton “You’ll never do a whole lot unless you’re brave enough to try”.

 As User Support Librarian my main function is providing advice and training, either on an individual or group basis, in ways to access appropriate literature.
 There is SO much information out there nowadays, especially online, and it can seem very daunting unless you know where to look.
 I am also able to provide help with literature searches.
 I only work part-time, but my hours are flexible so arranging to meet should not be too difficult.